-Figure 6 (a) shows the user's effort for the case of CSPs.
-Overall, the best algorithm is again DPI.WORST.BRANCH, whose performance is shown in Figure 6 (b) in detail.
+Figure 9 (a) shows the user's effort in terms of amount of incompleteness and Figure 9 (b) shows the user's effort in terms of density for the case of hard CSPs.
+Overall, the best algorithm is again DPI.WORST.BRANCH.
+Figure 10 gives the elicited preferences and user effort for this algorithm.